 MLA 2020: National Library of Medicine Updates

-Dr. Patricia Brennan, Director, National Library of Medicine (NLM), Dianne Babski, Acting Associate Director, Library Operations, NLM, and Amanda Wilson, Chief, Office of Engagement and Training, NLM, provide the NLM update during the Medical Library Association 2020 vConference.
-Additional information is provided below.
+In the video below, Dr. Patti Brennan, Director, National Library of Medicine (NLM), Dianne Babski, Acting Associate Director, Library Operations, NLM, and Amanda J. Wilson, Chief, Office of Engagement and Training, NLM, provide the NLM update during the Medical Library Association 2020 vConference.
+View more updates after the video.

 Anticipating the Future of Biomedical Communication

 Learn about the Data Science @NLM Training Program.
 This program provides targeted training on data science to NLM staff.